 This guide explains what a Fire Strategy Report contains, who writes one, and when it is required.

-What Is a Fire Strategy Report?
+What Is Usually Included in a Fire Strategy Report?

 When Do You Need a Fire Strategy Report?